jcjohnson/densecap/README.md

 ```bash
 $ python split_dataset
 ```
-We will get images which author used in their paper.
+We will get images from [VisualGenome dataset] which the authors used in the paper.

 ##Step 2
 Run the scripts: